encoresky/PHP-Go-Encryption-Decryption-FFI/README.md

     }
 ```
 - The main purpose of `stringToGoString` function is to convert a PHP string into a format that can be used as a Go string
-- `FFI::new('char[' . count($strChar) . ']', false)` creates a new FFI char array with a size equal to the number of characters in the PHP string.
-This array will hold the individual characters of the string.
+- The expression `FFI::new('char[' . count($strChar) . ']', false)` creates a new FFI char array.
+Its size is determined by the number of characters in the PHP string, and this array will store each individual character of the string.

 Finally, we call the Golang Decrypt function using PHP FFI: